sawyergobin/FED1StudioProject/README.md

 # FED1StudioProject
-A Website built using HTML, CSS, and JavaScript.
-All code was written from scratch without using CSS frameworks.
+A Website built using only HTML5, and CSS.
+All code was written from scratch without using any CSS frameworks or libraries.